How to configure expiry (TTL) on kubeconfig tokens in Rancher

 Once an admin has configured the kubeconfig TTL, users will need to download the Rancher CLI to authenticate against Rancher when using Rancher-generated kubeconfig files to connect to Rancher-managed clusters.

-3. Download a copy of the kubeconfig file for a cluster from the Rancher UI and add it to the default ~/.kube/config file or source it with KUBECONFIG=/path/to/file.
+rancherCLI binary is executable and in your PATH. - Download a copy of the kubeconfig file for a cluster from the Rancher UI and add it to the default ~/.kube/config file or source it with

 args: